CoreumFoundation/coreumbridge-xrpl/README.md

     start
 ```

-Once you are attached, press any key and enter passwords for two keyrings after this preses Ctrl+C to detach from the container.
+Once you are attached, press any key and enter passwords for two keyrings after this preses CTRL-c to detach from the container.
 It is expected that at that time the relayer is initialized and its keys are generated and accounts are funded.

 ##### Restart running instance